Skip to main content

 No, MFA does not apply to S2S accounts.

-4. What if our organization uses RPAs or ‘bots’ with a human user account to access Freddie Mac tools?
+4. What if our organization uses RPA, or bots, with a human user account to access Freddie Mac tools?

-A robotic process automation (RPA), also referred to as a “bot,” refers to functions that have been programmed to perform repetitive activities without human interaction.
+A robotic process automation (RPA), also known as a “bot,” refers to functions that have been programmed to perform repetitive activities without human interaction.
 Some RPAs include automated steps to log into an account with user credentials to perform the functions a human would normally execute.
-If your organization uses RPAs/bots to log into any of the Freddie Mac tools, your process may require additional programming to accommodate MFA.
+If your organization uses RPAs/bots to log into Freddie Mac tools, your process may require additional programming to accommodate MFA.

-6. Will MFA make my single sign-on (SSO) experience more difficult?
+5. Will MFA make my sign-on experience more difficult?

 No, MFA will add one additional step to your sign-on process and will be quick and easy.
 The experience should be a familiar process that you may already be using for other online accounts to increase security.

-You will need to re-authenticate and perform the additional 6-digit sign-on process every 24 hours on each trusted device (computer or phone) and each browser you use (e.g., Google Chrome, Microsoft Internet Explorer or Mozilla Firefox).
-You will also need to re-authenticate whenever you clear your cache.
+You’ll need to re-authenticate and complete your MFA verification every 24 hours on each trusted device (computer or phone) and each browser you use (e.g., Google Chrome, Microsoft Internet Explorer or Mozilla Firefox).
+You’ll also need to re-authenticate whenever you clear your cache.

-For additional information on the changes with MFA as well as setup requirements and guidelines, refer to the MFA user guide.
+For additional information about MFA as well as setup requirements and guidelines, refer to the Help Guide: Introduction to MFA.

 Verification Method